Porthgain is a small coastal hamlet on the north coast of St Davids Peninsula.

 Porthgain is the perfect place for launching kayaks to explore this section of the coast but you will need to bring your own with you.

 Walking is the main activity.
 Heading west on the Pembrokeshire Coast Path is one of the best walks in Pembrokeshire to Abereiddi Beach and back.
-There are all sorts to explore from the old quarry above Porthgain to the slate quarries at Abereiddi.
+There are all sorts to explore from the old quarry above Porthgain to the Blue Lagoon at Abereiddi.
 There’s a wonderful beach at Traeth Llyfn too with an interesting steel staircase down onto the beach.

 The Harbour Lights Gallery has a fantastic choice of original artworks and prints from contemporary artists.

 The Alun Davies Gallery can be found in one of the rows of cottages on the edge of the village.
 The row of cottages is called Y Stryd or The Street.
 These cottages were once quarry workers cottages and are good examples of ‘Crog lofts’.
 The loft was a partial upper floor where the residents slept & not dissimilar to modern mezzanine loft apartments but with far more character!

 Food & Drink

-The Sloop Inn in Porthgain pre dates the quarrying as it dates from 1743.
+The Sloop Inn in Porthgain predates the quarrying as it dates from 1743.
 It’s one of the most iconic pubs in Pembrokeshire and with good cause.
 Inside the pub is quaint and historic, while the seating area around the front door is an idyllic sun trap.
 The Sloop serves food at lunchtime and evenings.
 A speciality is fresh crab, which is landed daily at Porthgain harbour, only two hundred yards away.
 There are no ‘food miles’ involved here!